Antenatal classes in NZ

 Get off to a great start with antenatal classes

 At antenatal classes you and your partner will learn many valuable practical skills and strategies for pregnancy, childbirth and beyond.
-So antenatal classes are a great confident-booster because the more you know and understand, the more relaxed and prepared you’ll be for parenthood.
+So antenatal classes are a great confident-booster because more expectant parents understand, the more relaxed and prepared they are likely to be for parenthood.

-Through a series of weekly classes the childbirth educator provides information and leads discussions to help you make good decisions about pregnancy, childbirth and newborn care.
+Through a series of weekly classes the childbirth educator provides information and leads discussions to help expectant parents make their own, informed decisions about pregnancy, childbirth and newborn care.